dotnet/docs/docs/ai/quickstarts/quickstart-ai-chat-with-data.md

 # CustomerIntent: As a .NET developer new to AI, I want deploy and use sample code to interact to learn from the sample code.
 ---

-# Build a .NET AI app to work with embeddings and vector stores
+# Build a minimal .NET AI RAG app

 In this quickstart, you create a .NET console app that integrates with AI embedding models and vector stores.
 You learn how to generate embeddings for user prompts and use those embeddings to query a vector data store.
 The app uses the [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI) and [Microsoft.Extensions.VectorData.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.VectorData.Abstractions) libraries so you can write code using AI abstractions rather than a specific SDK.
 AI abstractions help create loosely coupled code that allows you to change the underlying AI model with minimal app changes.